aadi9i/web_app_NeuroGpt/README.md

-# EEG-to-Text Decoding using LLMs and Real-Time Web App for Communication Assistance
+# EEG-to-Text Decoding using LLMs and Real-Time Web App for inference

 Our project leverages EEG (electroencephalography) technology and powerful large language models (LLMs) to decode brain signals into text and implement this in real-time.
 Our goal is to provide a communication tool for individuals with severe communication impairments.